RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 Another option entirely would be to use ᚣ as a rune that represents /ju:/ like in the word "new".
 The downside of this is that the "yod" is coalesced to the consonant *before* and **not** to the vowel /u:/.
 So if the yod is written at all, it would make more sense to be thought of as belonging with the previous consonant, not combined with /u:/.

 Option 4 is the best because of the STRUT-FOOT (hull-pull) merger and the FOOT-GOOSE merger. *Visually* STRUT and FOOT look similar and *also* FOOT and GOOSE look similar.
 So FOOT is the meeting point of the two.
 Also, STRUT is a more open sound than FOOT on the IPA vowel chart and ᚢ looks more visually open than ᚣ.

-## ᛇ for FLEECE

-Previously, ᛇ was used for "rad*io*" and "g*eo*graphy" as well as the consonant sound in "lo*ch*".
-We are keeping the consonant sound the same.
-However, the vowel sound for this rune was more likely [ji(ː)] or [i(ː)j].
-We are representing the FLEECE phoneme as /ij/ and as such, this is the perfect shortcut rune for that sound.

-Users may represent FLEECE as either ᛁᛡ or ᛇ.

 ## ᛄ for happY vowel